reshmaharidhas/Decentralized-Identity-management/README.md

 # Decentralized-Identity-management

 A Dapp for Identity Management.
-This is a simple dapp idea in Ropsten test net.
+This is a simple dapp idea deployed in Ropsten test network.

 index.html is the homepage.